Northeastern State University

-Northeastern State University (NSU) is a public university whose main campus is in Tahlequah, Oklahoma.
+Northeastern State University (NSU; ᎤᏴᏢᎢ ᎧᎸᎬ ᎢᏗᏜ ᏍᎦᏚᎩ ᏗᏕᏠᏆᏍᏗᎢ) is a public university whose main campus is in Tahlequah, Oklahoma.
 The university also has campuses in Muskogee and Broken Arrow.
 Northeastern is Oklahoma's oldest institution of higher learning and one of the oldest west of the Mississippi River.
 Tahlequah is home to the capital of the Cherokee Nation and about 25% of NSU students identify themselves as American Indian.
 The university has many courses focused on Native American linguistics, and offers Cherokee language education as a major.
 Some classes are taught in Cherokee for first language speakers.

 History

 On May 7, 1851, the Cherokee Nation founded the Cherokee National Female Seminary at Tahlequah, the same year that it opened a male seminary in its territory.
 This was after its removal to Indian Territory and part of its building institutions to support its future.

 On March 6, 1909, after statehood, the State Legislature of Oklahoma passed an act providing for the creation and location of Northeastern State Normal School at Tahlequah, Oklahoma for the training of teachers.
 For this purpose, it purchased from the Cherokee Tribal Government the building, land, and equipment of the Cherokee Female Seminary.

 In 1921, the name was changed to Northeastern State Teachers College as it had expanded to a full four-year curriculum.
 In the 1950s Northeastern emerged as a comprehensive state college, broadening its curriculum at the baccalaureate level to encompass liberal arts subjects and adding a fifth-year program designed to prepare master teachers for elementary and secondary schools.

 With addition of graduate-degree programs, in 1974, the Oklahoma Legislature authorized changing the name of the institution from Northeastern State College to Northeastern Oklahoma State University; in 1985 it authorized a change in name to Northeastern State University.
 In 1979, NSU opened its College of Optometry.

 In the early 21st century, NSU is the fourth-largest university in Oklahoma.
 On March 6, 2009, NSU celebrated its centennial with Founders Day celebrations.